andersblberg/Final_Assignment_Problemsolvingwscripting2/README.md

    pip install -r requirements.txt
    ```

-   *Note: If `requirements.txt` is not provided, you can manually install `pytest` if you plan to run tests:*
+   *Note: If you don't want to use `requirements.txt`, you can manually install `pytest` if you plan to run tests:*

    ```bash
    pip install pytest